-Like its predecessors, Windows 10 also ships with a bunch of screensavers.
-3D Text, Blank, Bubbles, Mystify, Photos and Ribbons are the screensavers offered with Windows 10.
+Like its predecessors, Windows 11 and Windows 10 also ship with a bunch of screensavers.
+3D Text, Blank, Bubbles, Mystify, Photos, and Ribbons are the screensavers offered with Windows 10.

 NOTE: These directions can also be used on Windows 7 and Windows 8/8.1 PCs.

 Step 1: Open the drive where Windows 11/10 is installed and then navigate to Windows > System32 folder.
 That is, for instance, if Windows 11/10 is installed on the “C” drive, then you need to navigate to C:\Windows\System32 folder.